dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 ans5 <- employees |> left_join(departments, by = "dept_id") |> left_join(salaries, by = "dept_id") ans5 #> # A tibble: 5 × 5 #> emp_id name dept_id dept_name avg_salary #> <dbl> <chr> <dbl> <chr> <dbl> #> 1 1 Asha 10 Sales 55000 #> 2 2 Bo 20 Engineering 85000 #> 3 3 Cara 10 Sales 55000 #> 4 4 Dan 30 NA 60000 #> 5 5 Evi 20 Engineering 85000

 Explanation: Chaining joins is just piping the result of one join into the next.
-Because both joins share the dept_id key, you can write both by = "dept_id" the same way.
+Both joins share the dept_id key, so each by = looks identical.
 Dan keeps his salary (dept 30 exists in salaries) but has no dept_name (dept 30 is missing from departments).

 Exercise 6: Join when key columns have different names

-employees uses emp_id. projects uses employee_id.
+The employees table uses emp_id.
+The projects table uses employee_id.
 Join them so every employee gets their project list.
 Keep every employee, even those with no project.
 Save to ans6.
 Expected: 6 rows (Asha has 2 projects; Cara has 1; Bo, Dan, Evi have NA project rows; the orphan project "Ghost" is dropped).

 # Exercise 6: join on mismatched column names # Hint: use by = c("emp_id" = "employee_id") # Write your code below: